ytksailab-org/Ribo-seq_feat_assoc/README.md

 <pre><code>python nuc2codon.transcriptome.mapping.py yeast.transcriptome.fa yeast_Riboseq_calbrited.nucle.wave yeast_Riboseq_calbrited.codon.wave</code></pre>

-<h3>6.4 Select the Most Similar Protein Sequences by Comparing to Sequences from AlphaFold database</h3>
+<h3>6.4 Select one isoform for each gene based on the Similarity to Sequences in AlphaFold database</h3>

-<p>Select the most similar protein sequences compared to the protein sequences from AlphaFold:</p>
+<p>Select the most similar isoform for each gene by comparing to protein sequences in AlphaFold database:</p>

 <pre><code>python multivar_adjust_format_add_codon.py yeast_bowtie_Riboseq.codon.wave yeast.geneid2name.table.txt yeast.genename2uniprot.tab.txt yeast | tee yeast.bowtie.Riboseq.codon.wave.adjusted.format.add.codon</code></pre>

-<h3>6.5 Guarantee the Length of Each Line is Same in Codon-Wise Wave </h3>
+<h3>6.5 Guarantee the Length of the Selected Isoform is the Same as that in AlphaFold database</h3>

 <p>Remove the genes with different lengths of each line in codon wise wave:</p>